 A few times throughout the year we host a “How to create a design for 3D printing”.
 Outside of that, we are not able to offer help with designs.
 Please double check your file before submitting it as we cannot perform any modification to your design.
 You can download Cura (from the Lulzbot website) and input “LulzBot Mini” as the printer and “Village Plastics PLA” as the filament.
 This will let you know how much filament your order will require as well as whether the finish size is exactly what you need.
 Cura works in millimeters, so please size your design accordingly.

-Printing cost is $0.15 per gram of filament.
+There is a base cost of $2.00 for all jobs under 10 grams.
+For every gram after that, there is a cost of $0.15 per gram of filament.
 Total cost is based on the estimate given by the printing software program after you submit your design.
 Printing fees are collected at the Circulation Desk at time of pickup.
 Most 3D print items cost $5 or less, based on the maximum print area of 6″x6″x6.2″.
 When you submit a 3D Print Request form, we ask you to select an option regarding cost.
-For example, a bookmark may be printed with approximately 4 grams of filament, costing $0.60 (sixty cents).
+For Example, an item that is 8 grams would cost $2.00.
+An item that is 15 grams would cost $2.75.

 Printing times vary based on size, complexity, and any backlog.
 We aim to have each job completed within 1-2 weeks of submission.
 Please indicate on the 3D Print Request form if you would like us to notify you if the print job will take longer than 2 weeks.